temporalio/documentation/blog/2020-09-29-20-temporal-v1-announcement.md

 Temporal version 1 is available and ready for production consumption with the caveats covered in our last report (reiterated below).
 This also means that the system has entered a backwards compatibility era where there will be no more breaking API or schema changes for publicly facing APIs.
 Note that we will have a deprecation policy (which will be made public in the near future) so we can continue evolving and improving the product.

-An important note about this release is that we've seen some temporary instability caused by rolling upgrade process from the previous versions.
+In this released we improved how shard IDs are hashed.
+This may cause an elevated rate of errors when upgrading cluster in-place from a previous release.
 To be 100% clear there is no potential for data loss and this should only happen once.
 The practical impact is slightly higher resource usage on your cluster until the upgrade is complete.

 ### What is not included in the release?